laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

  * access the files of interest in the Project folder **using Data Gateway**

- *  Select all the necessary files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project memebers).
+ *  Select all the necessary files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).

 !!!
 Note
-    For security reasons, your private workspace in SD Desktop is completely isolated from the Internet.
-If you need to visualize or import specific scripts into your Desktop (for example from GitHub or other trusted repositories) you can use the same procedure described above.
+    Your private workspace in SD Desktop is completely isolated from the Internet for security reasons.
+If you need to visualize or import specific scripts into your Desktop (for example, from GitHub or other trusted repositories), you can use the same procedure described above.